munificent/game-programming-patterns/book/prototype.markdown

 Most of us learned the hard way that big class hierarchies like this are a pain to manage, which is why we instead use patterns like <a href="component.html" class="pattern">Component</a> and <a href="type-object.html" class="pattern">Type Object</a> to model different kinds of entities without enshrining each in its own class.

-### Generator functions
+### Spawn functions

 Even if we do have different classes for each monster, there are other ways to decorticate this *Felis catus*.
-Instead of making separate generator *classes* for each monster, we could make generator *functions*, like so:
+Instead of making separate spawner *classes* for each monster, we could make spawn *functions*, like so:

 ^code callback

 This is less boilerplate than rolling a whole class for constructing a monster of some type.
-Then the one generator class can just store a function pointer:
+Then the one spawner class can just store a function pointer:

-^code generator-callback
+^code spawner-callback

-To create a generator for ghosts, you just do:
+To create a spawner for ghosts, you just do:

-^code generate-ghost-callback
+^code spawn-ghost-callback

 ### Templates

 By <span name="templates">now</span>, most C++ developers are familiar with templates.
-Our generator class needs to construct instances of some type, but we don't want to hard code some specific monster class.
+Our spawner class needs to construct instances of some type, but we don't want to hard code some specific monster class.
 The natural solution then is to make it a *type parameter*, which templates let us do:

 <aside name="templates">